Apellun/Django-Todolist/Readme.md

 # Todolist API

 This was a final project from the Python course.
+It is a Django API that allows users to create goals, and also categories and boards for goals.
+Users can invite other users to their boards and give them one of two roles: reader or editor.
+Users also can view their goals and create new goals with a Telegram bot.

 <p><b>Technologies:</b> Django, Telegram Bot API, Docker. </p>